frederic-perez/Medical-Imaging-software/README.md

 - [CMRSegTools](https://www.creatis.insa-lyon.fr/CMRSegTools/) - Cardiac MRI Segmentation analysis toolbox
 - [Fiji](https://fiji.sc) “is an image processing package — a “batteries-included” distribution of ImageJ, bundling many plugins which facilitate scientific image analysis.”
 - [ImageJ](https://imagej.nih.gov/ij/) - Image Processing and Analysis in Java
+- [iMSTK](https://www.imstk.org/) - The Interactive Medical Simulation Toolkit is “a free & open source software toolkit written in C++ that aids rapid prototyping of interactive multi-modal surgical simulations.”
 - [ITK-SNAP](http://www.itksnap.org/) “is a software application used to segment structures in 3D medical images.”
 - [ITK](https://itk.org/) - The Insight Toolkit “is an open-source, cross-platform library that provides developers with an extensive suite of software tools for image analysis.”
 - [MeshLab](https://www.meshlab.net), “the open source system for processing and editing 3D triangular meshes.”